 - The Cameo: Tarzan comes swinging through the jungle, calling his classic call.

 - Gruesome himself appears as a minor boss in the video game Bugs Bunny & Taz in Time Busters.

 - Child Hater: Gruesome can't stand babies, which is why he and his wife don't have a child yet.

-- Coconut Meets Cranium: A cocoanut falls on Gruesome's head, breaking into a shape that looks just like a football helmet.
+- Coconut Meets Cranium: A coconut falls on Gruesome's head, breaking into a shape that looks just like a football helmet.

 - Digital Destruction: The Golden Collection DVD restoration had truly terrible DVNR art erasing throughout many parts of the cartoon.
 The Platinum Collection DVDs and Blu-ray discs (as well as the HBO Max streaming version) rectified this with a new restoration, thankfully.

 - Fiery Redhead: Gruesome has a red tuft of hair on top of his head, and he has the worst temper of all the gorillas.

 - Goo Goo Getup: Mrs. Gruesome dresses Bugs in a bonnet and a diaper when he agrees to be her baby.

 - Hero Antagonist: Bugs in "Apes of Wrath".